 Two different worlds

-Our culture is something that we learn and get used to over time until it becomes a pretty central part of our identity.
+Our culture is something that we learn and get used to over time, and it can become a pretty central part of our identity.
 It shapes significant things about us, such as our values and our way of relating to others.
 When you move away from your culture and into another one, there are heaps of challenges that come with adjusting to your new way of life.

 If your parents were born overseas, they’ve probably been through this

-In Australia, there are loads of households where multiple cultures exist under the one roof.
-This is often a great thing; you get all the richness and benefits of two cultures instead of one.
+It can be a great thing to be in a household where multiple cultures exist under the one roof.
+You get all the richness and benefits of two (or more) cultures, instead of just one.
 Sometimes, however, it’s the cause of a whole lot of family conflict.

 Can’t we all just get along?